Spectral Energy Distribution of the First Galaxies: Contribution from Pre-Main-Sequence Stars: Results

 \subsection{Observational feasibility}

-It is important to study the observational signatures of PMS in the first galaxies and to examine the feasibility of actual observations with future telescopes.
-Figures 2-4 have shown consistently that the infrared flux of a $10^6 \Msun$ galaxy is below 1 nano-Jansky, suggesting that it is difficult to detect even with {\it James Webb Space Telescope} (JWST)\footnote{https://www.jwst.nasa.gov}.
-If a primordial star-forming galaxy exists at a lower redshift (e.g., Johnson 2010), and/or with help of gravitational lensing magnification, JWST can possibly detect it, and the PMS contribution may be discerned at near-infrared bands.
-A nominal detection limit of 10 nano-Jansky for JWST NIRCam can be reached only by a $10^7 \Msun$ galaxy at $z=10$.
-Although this is not entirely inconceivable, such galaxies are likely to be already metal-enriched (see, e.g., Barrow et al. 2016), and thus the PMS stars formed and evolving in them may be dust-enshrouded.
+It is important to study the observational signatures of the PMS in the first galaxies and to examine the feasibility of actual observations with future telescopes.
+Figures 2-4 have shown consistently that the infrared flux of a $10^6 \Msun$ galaxy is below 1 nJy, suggesting that it is difficult to detect even with the {\it James Webb Space Telescope} (JWST) \footnote{https://www.jwst.nasa.gov} (Kalirai 2018).
+If a primordial star-forming galaxy exists at a lower redshift (e.g., Johnson 2010), and/or with help of gravitational lensing magnification, the JWST can possibly detect it, and the PMS contribution may be discerned at near-infrared bands.
+A nominal detection limit of 10 nJy for the JWST NIRCam can be reached only by a $10^7 \Msun$ galaxy at $z=15$.
+Although this is not entirely inconceivable, such galaxies are likely to be already metal-enriched (see e.g., Barrow et al. 2017), and thus the PMS stars formed and evolving in them may be dust-enshrouded.

 We have assumed that the light from PMS stars and protostars in the first galaxies can be directly seen.
-Absorption by a primordial inter-stellar gas or by primordial gas clouds (without dust) is unimportant.
+Absorption by a primordial interstellar gas or by primordial gas clouds (without dust) is unimportant.
 Also, even for rapidly accreting protostars, a large fraction of the stellar photosphere may be visible if the accretion occurs through a thin protostellar disc (Hosokawa et al. 2016).
-The precursors and discs around protostars can modify the emergent SEDs, but the relative luminosity is usually small, and the main contribution in observed-frame infrared bands likely comes from the central stars.
+The pre-cursors and discs around protostars can modify the emergent SEDs, but the relative contribution is usually small, and the main contribution in observed-frame infrared bands likely comes from the central stars.